“The good life is built with good relationships”– Robert J. Waldinger

-Communicate regularly: Many promising new relationships fade into the background when individuals become so busy with other responsibilities that they forget to check in on each other.
-To develop new relationships, or to foster existing relationships, ensure that you consistently keep up to date with them.
+Many promising new relationships fade into the background when individuals become so busy with other responsibilities that they forget to check in on each other.
+To develop healthy professional relationships, or to foster existing relationships, ensure that you consistently keep up to date with them.
 It can be useful to set a recurring lunch date or appointment with them in your calendar.

 Start Doing These 3 Things Now to Strengthen Your Relationships

 The following steps can help you strengthen your relationships at work:

 1. Move beyond small talk.

 Small talk can make up the bulk of workplace conversation.
 To deepen relationships with those you have already established some rapport with, start asking more meaningful questions about their lives (e.g., about hobbies, values, passions).
 For example, instead of asking “did you have a nice weekend?” which is a yes/no question, follow up on past information they shared: “I remember you said you were attending your daughter’s soccer game over the weekend.
 How did it go?”.
 This will allow you to learn more about others’ lives and demonstrate the importance of their interests to you.
 Just remember to steer clear of potentially controversial topics which may spark conflict.

 2. Provide help and ask for favours.

 A marker of an effective working relationship is the ability to depend on each other.
 One way to cultivate mutual trust is by offering and providing support to others, as well as asking others for help in times that you need it.
 Remember that you can turn to your direct reports for help as well, as aiding ones’ supervisor can feel especially empowering.